Highlights of Republican-authored Wisconsin state budget

 MADISON, Wis.
-(AP) — Wisconsin legislators were set Tuesday to begin taking the final votes on the 2021-23 state budget.
+(AP) — Wisconsin legislators were expected to take their final votes on the 2021-23 budget Wednesday evening.

-The Assembly was scheduled to vote on the $87 billion spending plan on Tuesday.
-The Senate was expected to follow suit on Wednesday and send the document to Democratic Gov. Tony Evers, who can use his partial veto powers to rewrite the document or kill it outright.
+The Senate was expected to vote on the $87 billion spending plan sometime Wednesday night.
+The Assembly approved the budget late Tuesday night.
+Senate approval would send the bill to Gov. Tony Evers, who can use his partial veto powers to rewrite the document or kill it outright.

 TAX CUTS